DSG-UniFE/reinforce/readme.md

 # Reinforce

-This is my Reinforcement Learning (RL) library.
+This is a Reinforcement Learning (RL) library built on top of Ruby at the University of Ferrara, Italy.
+The library is in its early stages of development and is not yet ready for production use.

-At the moment, it is simply a personal playground that I set up to learn some technical and/or implementation details of RL algorithms.
+At the moment, it is simply a playground that we set up to learn some technical and/or implementation details of RL algorithms.
 I hope that in time it could grow and become a mature product.

+Reinforce requires the torch.rb gem, which provides Ruby bindings for the PyTorch library.

 [![Development Status](https://github.com/mtortonesi/reinforce/workflows/Test/badge.svg)](https://github.com/mtortonesi/reinforce/actions?workflow=Test)